hen9wu/hen9wu.github.io/_pages/Events.md

     </div>
 </div>
 <div class="caption">
-   Team Photo Taken at end of June 2025 to calibrate the graduation of several folks
+   Team Photo Taken at end of June 2025 to calibrate the graduation of several folks [IMNE Building]
 </div>

 ---